RapidRiskAssessment/website/docs/primer.md

 ## Levels and bucketing by range

-However, in pratice, we generally observe that either analysis tend to produce results that require additional context for a decision maker to really understand the risk.
+However, in practice, we generally observe that either analysis tend to produce results that require additional context for a decision maker to really understand the risk.
 Rather than forcing analysts to find numbers (which may be really incorrect), or guesstimate according to their internal knowledge, the RRA embrace the fact that numbers will not be exactly accurate, and not always measurable.

 The RRA standard levels effectively bucket risk (low, medium, high, maximum) according to ranges ("spectrum") by impact categories: